bchainhub/txms.js/README.md

 ### Negative №2

-Most of providers are not accepting `invisible control characters and unused code points`; `any kind of invisible separator` and they are replacing them with the character `�` `U+FFFD`.
+Most providers are not accepting `invisible control characters and unused code points`; or `any kind of invisible separator` and they are replacing them with the character `�` `U+FFFD`.

 This will make the transaction invalid.